 Let’s start with Immanuel Kant‘s claim that there are two worlds – a phenomenal world and a noumenal world.
 The phenomenal is the world as we experience it, generated by the way our brain makes sense of the world, by means of our basic understanding of concepts like causality, space and time.
-The noumenal is the world of the things (plural) in themselves, the things that lie behind and outside of our experience and cause (trigger) our phenomenal experience of them, a world that is not subjected to our categories of understanding, but is “in itself”.
+The noumenal is the world of the things (plural) in themselves, the things that lie behind and outside of our experience and trigger our phenomenal experience of them.
+A world that is not subjected to our categories of understanding, but is “in itself”.
 For Kant it was obvious that we have access to the phenomenal world (we create this world in our own minds), but we cannot have access to the noumenal world.
 That noumenal world exists outside of us, independent of us.

 Arthur Schopenhauer ( † 1860 ) disagreed.
 While we may not know or understand the noumenal world, we are very much subjected to its “force”.
 It is true that our phenomenal world is made up of our interpretations, ideas and knowledge, but these are nothing more than our representations of what lies underneath, outside of our rational minds and knowledge: the Will.